Custodian Property Income REIT plc: Standard form for notification of major holdings

 4. Details of the shareholder

-Name City of registered Country of registered office office Mattioli Woods MWFunds held under Citi Bank Leicester United Kingdom Discretionary Client Portfolios held under FNZ Nominees Limited Discretionary Client Portfolios held under Pershing Nominees Limited
+Name City of registered Country of registered office office Discretionary Client Portfolios held under Pershing Nominees Limited Discretionary Client Portfolios held under FNZ Nominees Limited Mattioli Woods MWFunds held under Citi Bank Leicester United Kingdom

 5. Date on which the threshold was crossed or reached